ipbrennan90/PiMotions/docs/part2.md

 _from PiMotions/server/server.py_:
 ![Code Example 3](./images/ex-3.png)

 In motion_detector.py (excerpted below in **Code Example 4**), we can see that the first argument to `boot_motion` is a callback (cb).
 We use that callback in the initialization of our `MotionDetector` class (line 8).
-At some point (not yet implemented), we'll call that callback, which will then cause the Pi to emit the 'motion-detected' message to the web app with the data it needs (line 5 above in **Code Example 3**)
+At some point (not yet implemented), we'll call that callback, which will then cause the Pi to emit the 'motion-data' message to the web app with the data it needs (line 5 above in **Code Example 3**)

 **Code Example 4:**
 _from PiMotions/server/motion-detector.py_: